jrg94/CSE5539/presentation/paper-notes.md

 #### 8.4.3 Using Musical Knowledge (271 - 275)

+It's possible to use prior music knowledge when computing the reliability of a hypothesis.
+Some folks used knowledge about chord progressions while others used knowledge about temporal relationships in hierarchical beat structures.

+Unfortunately, it's challenging to use drum patterns and chord changes if you don't have the beat, so some solutions use both bottom up and top down approaches simulataneously.
+The bottom up portion of the system estimates beats using onset while the top up portion of the system uses the hypothetical beats to detect chord changes.
+Using the chord changes and drum patterns, higher level information can be extracted like measure numbers.

+This section contains a lot of excellend figures for explanation purposes.

 ### 8.5 Estimating Chorus Sections and Repeated Sections (275 - 286)

 ### 8.6 Discussions and Conclusions (286 - 289)